artur-sannikov/sib-enrichment-analysis/README.md

 # Swiss Institute of Bioinformatics - Enrichment Analysis Course

 This course took place on March 14, 2025 and it was streamed by the Swiss Institute of Bioinformatics.
+The [course description](https://www.sib.swiss/training/course/20250314_ENRIC).

 ## How to run with Nix?